Identity area

 Biographical history

-Soon after arriving in Brisbane Gertrude Langer established herself as a private art history lecturer and critic, giving lectures in her own home from 1940 and later at libraries, clubs and societies.
-She was the Courier Mail’s art critic from 1953 until her death in 1984.
-The Langers were members of the Queensland Art Gallery Society and the Australian Council for the Arts, organisations in which they filled key roles over many years.
+Soon after arriving in Brisbane Gertrude Langer established herself as a private art history lecturer and critic, giving lectures in her own home from 1940, and later at libraries, clubs and societies.
+She was the Courier mail’s art critic from 1953 until her death in 1984.
+The Langers were members of the Queensland Art Gallery Society and the Australian Council for the Arts, filling key roles in both organisations over many years.
 Gertrude Langer also conducted Creative Arts vacation schools at the University of Queensland from 1962 to 1977.
 She was a foundation member of the International Association of Art Critics and was President of the association's Australian division from 1975 to 1978.
 Through her work with the Gallery Society and her personal donations of artworks, she exerted her influence on the collection of the Queensland Art Gallery.

-Gertrude Langer died on 19 September 1984, after having been widowed 15 years earlier.
-She had been made an Officer of the Order of the British Empire on 1 January 1968 for services to the Arts.
+Gertrude Langer died on 19 September 1984, fifteen years after the death of her husband.
+She was made an Officer of the Order of the British Empire on 1 January 1968 for services to the Arts.

 Archival history